Affordable warmth and energy efficiency

 Making your home more energy efficient will save you money on your fuel bills - but will also improve your health by making your home warmer too.

-We often have access to some funding for heating repairs, replacement boilers and first time central heating systems.
+We can often access funding for heating repairs, replacement boilers and first time central heating systems.
 There are a number of ways you may qualify, including some welfare benefits, a combination of low income and high heating costs, or certain health conditions which are made worse by the cold.
 Contact us if you need help with funding for heating.